bjartemisund/policy/privacy-policy.md

 ---
 # Privacy Policy

-Effective date: March 11th, 2021
+Effective date: April 16th, 2021

 This Privacy Statement (the "Privacy Statement") is provided by:

-Video Communication Services AS ("Whereby"/"we")
+Whereby AS ("Whereby"/"we")

 Gate 1 no. 101, 6700 Måløy, Norway